From St Kilda to Kings Cross: Composition and background

 In late 1984 Paul Kelly wrote "From St Kilda to Kings Cross" on Don Walker's piano while living at Walker's Kings Cross flat.
 Kelly had met Walker (Cold Chisel keyboardist and songwriter) through his ex-wife's sister.
-Kelly started composing the song as a blues variation on "From Memphis to Norfolk Is a 36-hour Ride" by Robert Johnson.
+Kelly started composing the song as a blues variation on "From Four Until Late" by Robert Johnson, which contains the lines "From Memphis to Norfolk is a 36-hour ride / A man is like a prisoner and he's never satisfied."
 By using Walker's piano the composition shifted to include the influence of "Never Going Back" by The Lovin' Spoonful.
 The song was released as a single in April 1985 but did not appear on the Australian Kent Music Report Singles Chart.
 The single's cover depicts a "black and pink image of Paul's face" on the White Records imprint by Mushroom Records.
 The song was written in a bleak period in Kelly's life: after the break-up of his band and his marriage, he had moved from Melbourne to Sydney in late 1984.
 In the biographical notes distributed to the media when Post was released, Kelly advised that in 1984 he packed all his worldly goods in a trailer, borrowed his father-in-law's Holden and drove from St Kilda to Kings Cross.
 During the second week of recording Post with Clive Shakespeare (ex-Sherbet guitarist) co-producing, Kelly recorded the track and he had a heavy cold which affected his voice but "seemed to suit the track".
 In 2000, he recalled working on it:

 The Go-Betweens, the Triffids were really big influences ... the Saints.
 "From St. Kilda to Kings Cross" was a fairly early song for me.
 I felt that I was on to something and it was ...
 I was very aware that it was more like a Chuck Berry song where you named names and places – you named sounds and cities.
 I thought that was interesting to get words into songs that people hadn't got in before.

 Allmusic's Mike De Gagne was not impressed by the track, he felt "this Aussie loves his homeland.
 With regional reference titles like 'From St. Kilda to King's Cross' and 'Adelaide,' his inclusion of cities and towns seem to gather too much detail, familiar to only those who reside down under".
 "From St Kilda to Kings Cross" was used as the B-side of Paul Kelly & the Messengers' 1991 single, "Don't Start Me Talking".
 This version was released on their 1992 album Hidden Things.
 It later appeared on Kelly's first compilation album, Songs from the South in June 1997.